DavidWells/serverless-workshop/lessons-code-complete/core-concepts/4-using-env-vars/README.md

 2. In `serverless.yml`, add an environment variable to the `bar` function.
 Adding `environment` to the function level scope them to a single function. http://bit.ly/2yVp4CR

+3. In `handler.js`, access the newly created environment variables

+    Lambda environment variables are accessible on the `process.env` object in node.

+    `process.env.[YourEnvKeyName]`

-3. In `handler.js`, access your newly created environment variable off of `process.env` and return it in the `foo` function response
+    Return your environment variable in the `foo` function response

 4. In `handler.js`, access your newly created `bar` environment variable off of `process.env` and return it in the `bar` function response